Ryanair’s uses real-time data to see key metrics

 With prices like $6.23 (€5.76) for a one-way fare from London to Strasbourg, it’s no wonder that more than 1.3 million people visit the Ryanair website every day.
 For Declan Costello, infrastructure and operations manager at Ryanair, the website is one of his team’s top priorities.
 After all, if something isn’t working correctly on the Ryanair site, passengers can’t book flight segments, check in for flights, rent cars, or print boarding passes.

-An architect on Costello’s team heard about the New Relic platform and decided to test it on the Ryanair mobile website.
-New Relic passed the test with flying colours and Ryanair quickly deployed it on the main website as well.
+An architect on Costello’s team heard about New Relic and decided to test it on the Ryanair mobile website.
+New Relic passed the test with flying colors and Ryanair quickly deployed it on the main website as well.
 It soon became the single source of performance data for not only Costello’s team, but across IT and the business.

+"We turned off the other monitors we were using because New Relic is our single, global source of truth for the website," says Costello.
+"I use New Relic every minute of every day."
+One wall of the Ryanair office shows New Relic real-time dashboards on nine different screens.
 Besides operations, all of the developers at Ryanair also have access to New Relic.
-Costello explains that ‘every environment is fully instrumented in the same way as our production environment, all the way through development, integration, user acceptance testing, pre-production, staging, and production environments.’
+Costello explains that "every environment is fully instrumented in the same way as our production environment, all the way through development, integration, user acceptance testing, pre-production, staging, and production environments."

 What is everyone watching when they look at the New Relic dashboards?
 The top metric across the company is the number of seats or segments sold.
 "Everyone watches that number, from the commercial yields team to the C suite," says Costello.
 "They’re watching it day in and day out on their mobile phones and one executive has it on his wall."